gewesp/cpp-lib/README.md

 __Boost, png++ and Eigen are used in a header-only way.__

+__NOTE:__ On Ubuntu 16.04, apt-get appears to be broken in some cases.
+Use aptitude instead with the same command lines.

 - Installing dependencies on Ubuntu:
   * `sudo apt-get install libeigen3-dev`
   * `sudo apt-get install libpng++-dev`